top of page

 Insurance

-Michigan Residents: I currently accept Aetna, Cigna, Oxford, United Healthcare, and Blue Cross Blue Shield of Michigan and Blue Care Network plans.
+Michigan Residents: I currently accept Aetna, Cigna, Oxford, United Healthcare, Blue Cross Blue Shield of Michigan and Blue Care Network plans.

-Florida Residents: I currently accept Aetna, Cigna, Oxford, United Healthcare and Oscar Health.
+Florida Residents: I currently accept Aetna, Cigna, Oxford, United Healthcare, and Oscar Health.

 If I cannot accept your insurance, you may be eligible for reimbursement for some of the costs of your therapy.
 Should you wish to pursue this option, you will be provided with a form called a superbill which you may submit to your health insurance.
 Unfortunately, as every plan is different, reimbursement cannot be guaranteed.